karlospn/mytechramblings-site-source-code/content/posts/code-coverage-in-dotnet.md

 </RunSettings>
 ```

-This data collector generates Code Collector report in a binary ``.coverage`` file.
-This file is not human-readable at all.
-What can we do with it?
-It can be used to generate reports in Visual Studio.
+Once the Data Collector has completed its data collection, it generates a report in a binary ``.coverage`` file.
+This file is not human-readable.
+So, what can we do with it?
+It can be utilized to generate reports in Visual Studio.

-Here's how it looks if we open the resulting ``.coverage`` file with Visual Studio.
+Here's how it appears when we open the resulting ``.coverage`` file with Visual Studio.

-> To open the ``.coverage`` files with Visual Studio, you're going to need Visual Studio Enterprise edtion.
+> To open the ``.coverage`` files with Visual Studio, you will need Visual Studio Enterprise Edition.

 ![code-coverage-vs-coverage](/img/code-coverage-vs-coverage.png)

-Another option to collect Code Coverage using the .NET built-in collector apart from the .NET CLI is to directly use Visual Studio (to collect code coverage using Visual Studio you also need **Visual Studio Enterprise edition**), just select the ``Test > Analyze Code Coverage for All Tests`` option.
+Another option to collect Code Coverage using the .NET built-in collector, apart from the .NET CLI, is to directly use Visual Studio.
+To collect Code Coverage using Visual Studio, you will also need **Visual Studio Enterprise edition**).
+Simply select the ``Test > Analyze Code Coverage for All Tests`` option.

 ![code-coverage-vs-test](/img/code-coverage-vs-test.png)

 ## **Coverlet**

-Coverlet is an alternative to the built-in data collector we have discussed previously.
-It generates test results as human-readable Cobertura XML files, which can then be used to generate HTML reports.
+Coverlet is an alternative to the built-in data collector we discussed earlier.
+It generates test results in the form of Cobertura XML files, which can then be used to create HTML reports.

-In fact, it is the most used and well-known Code Coverage data collector, a proof of that is the official .NET xUnit test project template comes with Coverlet already integrated.
+In fact, it is the most widely used and well-known Code Coverage data collector.
+Evidence of this is that the official .NET xUnit test project template comes with ``Coverlet`` already integrated.

-Just try it, create a new XUnit project using the .NET CLI command: ``dotnet new xunit``, and then inspect the resulting .csproj, you'll see that the [Coverlet NuGet package](https://www.nuget.org/packages/coverlet.collector) is already installed in the project.
+Give it a try.
+Create a new xUnit project using the .NET CLI command: ``dotnet new xunit``, and then inspect the resulting ``.csproj``.
+You'll see that the [Coverlet NuGet package](https://www.nuget.org/packages/coverlet.collector) is already installed in the project.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">